 Hotels & Motels

 Incorporating the stately facade of the former Watt & Shand department store, the new Lancaster County Convention Center, 25 S. Queen St. (tel.
-866/503-3786; www.lancasterconventioncenter.com), brings an adjoining Marriott Lancaster, with 300 upscale rooms, and two more restaurants to historic downtown Lancaster.
+866/503-3786; www.lancasterconventioncenter.com), brings an adjoining Marriott Lancaster, with 416 upscale rooms, a rooftop bar, and two more restaurants to historic downtown Lancaster.
 An interactive museum, Stevens & Smith Historic Site, opened in 2010 and incorporates the former residence, law office, and Kleiss Tavern owned by abolitionist and U.S. Congressman Thaddeus Stevens.

 As the second-largest and most diverse B&B community on the East Coast, Lancaster County encompasses a wonderful assortment of romantic to family-friendly lodgings in quaint villages and idyllic country locales.
 Among the most appealing destinations is the Victorian mansion-style Hurst House Bed & Breakfast, 154 E. Farmersville Rd., Ephrata (tel.
 800/603-9227 or 717/355-5151; www.hursthousebandb.com), with enchanting hilltop views from the wraparound porch.
 Each period-furnished room includes a private bathroom, balcony, fireplace, cable TV/DVD, and Wi-Fi, and there's an elevator to all floors.